• Skip to primary navigation

 • 4 cups fresh baby spinach

-• 1 cup Greek olives
+• 1 cup pitted Greek olives

 • 1 cup marinated artichoke hearts, halved